Dual-Exhaust/Stockton-Esports-Bot/Setup.md

 Pip will then install the dependencies specified in the file.

+I still have not yet found a way to get a .env file to work inside of PyCharm, I had hardcoded the token into the code (which is really bad practice) so I could make sure this tutorial worked and then took it out before I committed files.

 ## Linux
 **NOTE:** For some reason the pandas install from the requirements does not work when running main.py after finishing this tutorial, not sure why, but remming out the pandas bits in main.py allows the program to compile/run successfully.
 This disables the commands in the TEST portion of the code as well as some imports.

 This is a WIP as I have not yet had a chance to fully set it up on Linux yet.
 I have also not really reviewed this part of the setup tutorial so its a bit informal.
 This assumes you have prior experience in Linux.

+### Windows Subsystem for Linux
 If you are using Windows but want to use Linux, [this article](https://docs.microsoft.com/en-us/windows/wsl/install-win10) will show you how to run a Linux subsystem on Windows.

 I personally use **Ubuntu 18.04 LTS** but you are welcome to use whichever distribution you like if you prefer another.
 The rest of this tutorial will assume you are using Ubuntu 18.04 LTS.

+### Python3.7 Install
 Next thing is you need to have **Python 3.7.3** installed, which [this tutorial](https://websiteforstudents.com/installing-the-latest-python-3-7-on-ubuntu-16-04-18-04/) for installing Python 3.7.x seemed to work fine.
-I did **not** use the PPA section because I do not want Python to update automatically.
+I did **not** use the PPA section because I do not want Python to update automatically. **BEFORE** you follow that tutorial please make sure to call these two bash commands:

+> sudo apt-get install libbz2-dev
+> sudo apt-get install liblzma-dev

+Those libraries are necessary when using some imported packages with python, and they are not included when building python with the tutorial.

 Then you just need to make sure that you have pip and virtualenv installed before you actually start cloning.